 - A flexible and adaptable management structure that allows you to tailor your business and ownership methods to better suit your company

-- Exemption from double taxation since owners only pay personal taxes instead of paying taxes on both their company profits and individual earnings
+- Exemption from double taxation since owners only pay personal taxes instead of paying federal income taxes at both the business and personal level.

 - Fewer reporting requirements and regulations than corporations

 Want more information on the LLC business structure?
-Check out our comprehensive guide on LLCs.
+Check out our comprehensive guide to LLCs.

 How is an Illinois LLC taxed?